Updated November 27, 2023

 Key Differences Between CEO vs President

-let us discuss some of the major Difference Between CEO vs President
+let us discuss some of the major differences between the CEO vs President

-- CEO or the Chief Executive Officer of the company is the topmost or the first person in the firm hierarchy, who is overall responsible for the mission, strategy vision, and financial soundness of the company.
-To the contrary, the President is the top-level or the second officer of the company who is overall responsible for management of company daily activities and the operations and implementation of the same and the strategies successfully.
+- CEO or the Chief Executive Officer of the company is the topmost or the first person in the firm hierarchy responsible for the company’s mission, strategy vision, and financial soundness.
+On the contrary, the President is the top-level or the second officer of the company responsible for managing the company’s daily activities, the operations and implementation of the same, and the strategies successfully.

-- CEO of the firm is the senior-most officer of an organization.
-On another hand, the President of the company is subordinate to the CEO or the Chief Executive Officer.
+- The CEO of the firm is the senior officer of the organization.
+On the other hand, the company’s President is subordinate to the CEO or the Chief Executive Officer.

-- CEO of the company is accountable to the BOD (i.e. Board of Directors), whereas CEO of the firm is the immediate manager or say the boss of the President.
+- The company’s CEO is accountable to the BOD (i.e., Board of Directors), whereas the firm’s CEO is the immediate manager or, say, the boss of the President.

-- President of the company who will have a short-term perspective because he is responsible for the overall regular business activities and operations and the logistics.
-As opposed to that, the CEO of the company has a very long-term perspective because the CEO of the company is responsible to formulate the organization’s vision, mission, strategies, and goals and also forecast the firm’s future in the upcoming years.
+- The company’s president will have a short-term perspective because he is responsible for regular business activities, operations, and logistics.
+As opposed to that, the company’s CEO has a very long-term perspective because the company’s CEO is responsible for formulating the organization’s vision, mission, strategies, and goals and forecasting the firm’s future in the upcoming years.

-- President of the company will concentrate on the maximization of the firm’s profit while on another hand a CEO will focus on the wealth maximization that will add value to the firm.
+- The company’s president will concentrate on maximizing the firm’s profit.
+At the same time, on the other hand, a CEO will focus on wealth maximization that will add value to the firm.

-- CEO of the company will look after the planning department and its function for the firm overall, whereas the President must ensure the systematic implementation and execution of those vision, plans, and policies.
+- The company’s CEO will look after the planning department and its function; the President must ensure the systematic implementation and execution of those visions, plans, and policies.

-- The President of the company will attempt for increasing the efficiency that is by doing the things correctly.
-On the flip side, the CEO or the Chief Executive Officer will strive to gain effectiveness that is by getting the things done correctly.
+- The company’s president will attempt to increase efficiency by doing things correctly.
+Conversely, the CEO or the Chief Executive Officer will strive to gain effectiveness by getting things done correctly.

-- President of the company will define success as the growth of the firm but on another hand for a CEO of the company, success will imply sustainability.
+- The company’s president will define success as the firm’s growth, but on the other hand, for the company’s CEO, success will imply sustainability.

-- Legacy achieved by the organization, is the way to measure, the chief executive officer or the CEO’s work and efforts.
-On the other hand, the firm’s performance will be the outcome for the President’s work and the efforts that he has put into.
+- Legacy achieved by the organization is the way to measure the chief executive officer or the CEO’s work and efforts.
+However, On the other hand, the firm’s performance will be the outcome of the President’s work and also the efforts that he has put into it.